Bingshu/Constellation-Finder/README.md

 # Constellation-Finder
-Just for fun.
-You can check your Zodiac sign from 12 constellations.
+You have two options here.
+First you can check all 12 Zodiac signs, dates, representations and related information.
+Second option is that you can search for your own Zodiac constellation based on your birthday.
+Please enjoy this and have some fun.
+(No need to believe what it says about the characteristics of your constellation)